 What is a midrange phone, anyway?

-What should I consider when buying a midrange smartphone?
+What factors should you consider when buying a midrange smartphone?

-What won’t I get from a midrange smartphone?
+What won’t you get from a midrange smartphone?